sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 # Docker : To Read
 * Docker image contains everything a micro service needs to run. ( for ex : 1) Application runtime ( JDK, Python, NodeJS ) 2) Application code 3) dependencies )
 * We can run docker container on 1) local machine 2) corporate data center 3) cloud
-* [Docker Hub](https://hub.docker.com/) is the world's easiest way to create, manage and deliver your container applications
+* [Docker Hub](https://hub.docker.com/) is the world's easiest way to create, manage and deliver your container applications.
+It contains number of repositories.
 * We will deploy Docker container inside Kubernetes Cluster
 * OpenShift is Container Platform ( PAAS --- Platform As A Service )
 * OpenShift is Kubernetes Platform